-In 2013, Emily Ann Peterson was diagnosed with a degenerative neurological hand tremor, which forever altered her two-decade livelihood as a cellist/cello teacher.
-Refusing to lose her life's love of expression, she knew she’d have to be brave.
-In an act of neurological defiance, she expanded into wider mediums and broke through her creative glass ceiling, opening the door to limitless possibilities through songwriting.
+In 2013, Emily Ann Peterson was diagnosed with a degenerative neurological hand tremor, which forever altered her two-decade livelihood as a cellist, string-arranger, and cello teacher.
+Refusing to lose her life's love of musical expression, in an act of neurological defiance she accepted an award of a 6-week artist residency to write new music in the Cascade Mountains of the Pacific Northwest.

 "My grief broke through a creative glass ceiling I never knew existed." says Peterson.
 She returned from the mountains with an armful of songs, some of which fans can now find on her self-titled EP release from 2014.
 While touring the US, her interactions with new audiences prompted a question, "If they say I'm brave, then why does this still feel like fear?"

 Thus began her research which spanned 2 years of interviewing everyday heroes in pursuit of the true meaning of bravery.
 These conversations led to Peterson's discovery of the 12 ingredients of bravery, which are reflected in the brazenly honest guidance of her bestselling self-help memoir, Bare Naked Bravery: How to Be Creatively Courageous.
 By practicing the concepts in her book, readers are able to fully "show up" in the world -- learning to cope with medical conditions, breakups, divorce, depression, and a multitude of other challenges.